 How Do I Find Gluten-Free Granola?

-When shopping for gluten-free granola at the grocery store, it's important to look for granola that is certified gluten-free.
+When shopping for gluten-free granola at the grocery store, it's important to look for granola that is at least certified gluten-free, even better if the oats are purity protocol oats.
 This means the granola has been tested and validated gluten-free by a third party.

 Why Should Granola Be Certified Gluten-Free?